 It is also thought that bacterial infections may damage the hair follicles.
 According to this hypothesis AKN symptoms result from this, which may explain the formation of pustules as well as the itching and burning which results from this.

 Although the occurrence of Acne Keloidalis Nuchae in Caucasian individuals is extremely rare, it has been reported to occur in white patients after taking a drug called Cyclosporin.

 This prescription is an immunosuppressant which is given to organ transplant recipients.
 Cyclosporin suppresses the immune system to keep it from harming the new tissue.

 The back of the head where Acne Keloidalis Nuchae tends to develop is an area that has a high concentration of mast cells.
 These are cells that work as part of the immune system which are intended to attack foreign bodies.

 It is possible that sufferers of AKN have a much higher number of mast cells in the occipital region of the head.
 This may explain why the skin overreacts in response to the individual’s own hair and develops the symptoms that characterize Acne Keloidalis Nuchae.

-Acne keloidalis nuchae is a destructive and painful scarring and irritation of the scalp.Researchers show that Acne Keloid Nuchae affects more men of African decent because they are more likely to develop tightly curled coarse hair which is kept short.
-It is the curl on the skin of the scalp which causes irritation.
-Ultimately, through this irritation, follicultis develops, ultimately swelling the follicles then creating lesions and keloid-like scarring.
+Acne keloidalis nuchae is a destructive and painful scarring and irritation of the scalp.Researchers show that Acne Keloidalis Nuchae typically affects men, ages 13-25 of African decent because they are more likely to develop tightly curled coarse hair which is kept short.
+The condition accounts for 0.45% of all instances of dermatosis within this population.

 Cutting the hair short is usually not the issue, but if the hair is short and shaved, this would cause some concern since the tips of the hair have to be close to the skin for it to become ingrown.